Frequently Asked Questions

 Yes.
 Students must be recommended by the Upper School Administrator, Teacher and their parent for Honor courses.

-Will my CCA student be eligible for scholarships?
+Will my CCA student be eligible for College scholarships?

 Yes, our program requirements are in line with the Bright Futures Scholarship, so students who achieve the required GPA, SAT scores, volunteer hours and other requirements will be eligible to apply.
 There are many other scholarships available with varying requirements.
 It is up to CCA families to help students determine the requirements and ensure eligibility.